Slovak nuclear power plants pass stress tests

 The analysis followed Japan's Fukushima disaster in March 2011 which spurred the European Union to mandate safety tests of the European Union's 143 reactors.

-The Slovak regulator released its report a day after the neighboring Czech Republic announced that the nuclear power plants of utility CEZ at Temelin and Dukovany had passed the EU-mandated stress tests.
+The Slovak regulator released its report a day after the neighbouring Czech Republic announced that the nuclear power plants of utility CEZ at Temelin and Dukovany had passed the EU-mandated stress tests.

 The Slovak tests included an analysis of unexpected incidents such as quakes, floods, power failures, a long-term interruption of the water supply and other system checks.